esl/MongooseIM/doc/bkpr/inbox_extensions.md

 ## Fetching the inbox
-As in [mod_inbox](../modules/mod_inbox.md), to request the currently supported form, the client can:
+As in [mod_inbox], to request the currently supported form, the client can:
 ```xml
 <!-- Client -->
 <iq type='get' id='some_unique_id'>